haynesie/Whither/Whither the Computer Lab.md

 ![crashes](https://github.com/haynesie/Whither/blob/master/Images/SystemCrashesByMachine.png "Crashes By Machine")

-From these we see that systems that are positioned futher back (in row 4, which happens to be near the entrance/exit) and the left side near column A (which is nearest an isle), are not only more popular, but more experiences more crashes during our data period.
+From these we see that systems that are positioned futher back (in row 4, which happens to be near the entrance/exit) and the left side near column A (which is nearest an isle), are not only more popular, but experience more crashes during our data period.
 But a correlation between usage and crashes may not exist - the most used system, while crashing more often, did not crash the most, and the second-most used system experienced no crashes at all.
+There are also no system crashes in the two right-most columns.
 What could be at play here?

 #### Interpretation and Conclusions